codefresh-io/docs.codefresh.io/_docs/promotions/promotion-policy.md

 OR
 Upon updating the Git repository with the application manifest.

+TBD

 ## Promotion Policy settings & targets

-A Promotion Policy comprise the Policy's settings and the Policy's targets.
+A Promotion Policy comprises the Policy's settings and the Policy's targets.
 The table below describes the settings and targets you can define for a Promotion Policy.